 Another thing to note is the condition of your car.
 There are different, preferable options if your car is completely totaled then in need of a few repairs.
 Make sure you do research on the value of your car fixed up.

 So, If you’ve decided to junk your car then here is how you can make the most money you can.
 Of course, everything can vary so adapt the best you can.
+Get paid in cash for clunkers instantly.

 Start off by calling every junkyard around.
 Look online and even use the yellow pages to find scrap yards that would be interested in your vehicle.
 When talking on the phone, give them the specifics of what kind of car you are selling.
 The make, the model, and where and how damaged it is.
 Answer all questions they ask honestly and respectfully to get an accurate quote from them.